MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/sample-customer-profitability.md

 1. The **Gross Margin % by Month and Executive** chart tells you that only Valery and Tina have customers in this industry and Valery worked with this industry only from June to November.

 1. Select **Tina** and then **Valery** in the **Gross Margin by Month and Executive** chart legend.
-Notice Tina's portion of the **Total Revenue by Product** chart is small compared to Valery.
+Notice Tina's portion of the **Total Revenue by Product** chart is small compared to Valery's.

+### Use Q&A to see details

-1. To see actual revenue, select the Q&A box in the dashboard and enter *total revenue by executive for distribution by scenario*.
+1. To see actual revenue, return to the dashboard, select the Q&A box, and enter *total revenue by executive for distribution by scenario*.

    :::image type="content" source="media/sample-customer-profitability/power-bi-qna2.png" alt-text="Screenshot shows where you can type a question in the Q&A page." lightbox="media/sample-customer-profitability/power-bi-qna2.png":::